visit/citybreak-online-doc/_includes/widgets.md

 The widgets are JavaScript widgets that are easy to integrate with a few lines of code.

+Make sure you only run ONE widget script at the time.
+If you need to have more then one widget on the same page/view you can load and unload the scripts to handle this.

 ## Implementation

 To implement the widgets you need to add two things to your webpage: